MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

         Debug.Log("Initializing ExtendedEyeTracker");
 #if ENABLE_WINMD_SUPPORT
         Debug.Log("Triggering eye gaze permission request");
-        // This function call may not required if you already use MRTK in your project _gazePermissionEnabled = await AskForEyePosePermission();
+        // This function call may not be required if you already use MRTK in your project _gazePermissionEnabled = await AskForEyePosePermission();
 #else
         // Always enable when running in editor